 However, as discussed above, as your fitness level increases you will be able to maintain your max heart rate for longer periods of time.

-When you first put on a WHOOP Strap, we use a proprietary formula based on demographic information you provide to create an initial estimate of your max HR.
+When you first put on a WHOOP, we use a formula based on demographic information you provide to create an initial estimate of your max HR.
 From there, WHOOP monitors your heart rate 24/7 and adjusts accordingly based on your own HR data to reliably measure what your max heart rate is.
+Additionally, WHOOP offers you the option to manually input your max HR as well.

 WHOOP also uses your heart rate data to quantify the strain your body takes on for individual activities and over the course of the entire day.
 Each morning, our recovery metric (calculated using heart rate variability, resting heart rate, respiratory rate and sleep) tells you how ready your body is to take on strain.
 Additionally, when you track your workouts with the WHOOP Strain Coach, you’ll see in real time which percentage of max heart rate zone you’re in so that you can make most of your training.